ROMAsofthub/WritingSpeedTest/README.md

 ## Overview

 **Writing Speed Test** is a simple program designed to measure your typing speed and accuracy.
-The test consists of 100 different phrases that are presented randomly each time you start.
+The test consists of 100 different phrases.
 Your results are calculated instantly and displayed at the end of the test.

 ## Features